Using Graphs and Visual Data in Science

 Misuse of scientific images

-Poor use of graphics can highlight trends that dont really exist, or can make real trends disappear.
-In 2006, Christopher Monckton, a British journalist and former government advisor, published an article in the Daily Telegraph, a British national daily newspaper, that disputed the concept of climate change and suggested that the United Nations report on the topic was flawed.
-Monckton included Figure 5 in his article, suggesting that the bottom graph, which shows relatively little change in temperature over the past 1,000 years, disputed the top graph used by the Intergovernmental Panel on Climate Change that showed a recent, rapid temperature increase.
+Poor use of graphics can highlight trends that don't really exist, or can make real trends disappear.
+Some have tried to point out errors with the now widely accepted notion of climate change by using misleading graphics.
+Figure 5, below, is one such graphic that has appeared in print.
+The point drawn by the creator of this is that the bottom graph, which shows relatively little change in temperature over the past 1,000 years, disputes the top graph used by the Intergovernmental Panel on Climate Change that shows a recent, rapid temperature increase.

 At first glance the bottom graph does seem to contradict the top graph.
 However, looking more closely you realize:

 Both of these techniques tend to exaggerate the variability in the lower graph.
 However, the primary reason for the difference in the graphs is not actually shown in the graphs.
-The author of the article, Christopher Monckton, created the graph on the bottom using different calculations that did not take into account all of the variables that climate scientists used to create the top graph.
+The author of the graphic created the image on the bottom using different calculations that did not take into account all of the variables that climate scientists used to create the top graph.
 In other words, the graphs simply do not show the same data.

 Visualizing spatial and three-dimensional data

 There are other kinds of visual data aside from graphs.
 You might think of a topographic map or a satellite image as a picture or a sketch of the surface of the earth, but both of these images are ways of visualizing spatial data.
-A topographic map shows data collected on elevation and the location of geographic features like lakes or mountain peaks (see Fig. 6).
-These data may have been collected in the field by surveyors or by looking at aerial photographs, but nonetheless, the map is not a picture of a region it is a visual representation of data.
-The topographic map in Figure 6 is actually accomplishing a second goal beyond simply visualizing data: it is taking three-dimensional data (variations in land elevation) and displaying it in two dimensions on a flat piece of paper.
+A topographic map shows data collected on elevation and the location of geographic features like lakes or mountain peaks (see Figure 6).
+These data may have been collected in the field by surveyors or by looking at aerial photographs, but nonetheless the map is not a picture of a region – it is a visual representation of data.
+The topographic map in Figure 6 is actually accomplishing a second goal beyond simply visualizing data: It is taking three-dimensional data (variations in land elevation) and displaying them in two dimensions on a flat piece of paper.

 Working with image-based data